Tech901/web-programming-precourse/PreCourse-Exercise.md

 ## 12. Loose Ends

 Now that we've created a sleek profile.
 We do have a few loose ends to tie up.
 If you're like most people, your bio ran a little long.
-So to help with readability, go back to the 'bio' css rule set and decrease the font size to 12 or 14px.
+So to help with readability, go back to the 'bio' css rule set and **decrease the font size** to 12 or 14px.
+Also while we love our brand colors, this profile is all you!
+Take a shot at **changing your background colors** and **profile header images.**

 Lets add a quick css animation to our profile image.
 We will add this css to the hover state of the profile image that will add a smooth zoom on the hover.